tavisrudd/dockhack/README.md

   PROP := anything that would resolve correctly in `docker inspect --format '{{PROP}}'`

-You can also source this script as a bash library: `source dockhack lib`.
+You can also source this script as a bash library: `source dockhack`.
 ```